baotran310702/Customer_shopping_analysis/README.md

 - Check if datatype is not true and change it to true datatype.</br>

 <h2>Dashboard with Excel</h2>
-- Dashboard_sumarize: Show the information of incomes by category with all malls and how many percentage it contributed to all revenue"</br>
+- Dashboard_sumarize: Show the information of incomes by category items with all shopping Malls and how many percentage it contributed to all revenue.</br>
 - Dashboard_Malls: Show the information of income that specified by shopping Malls name and how many items was bought category by genders to find out.</br>
 the habits of shopping of each gender, morever we can see the most items was bought over 3 years.</br>
 - Dashboard_Age: Show the customers group by age.
 By using line chart, we can focus to each group customer's age and provide them a good services to stimulating customers consumption.</br>